solidjs/solid/README.md

 ## Status

 This project is still a work in progress.
-I am still refining the API especially around rendering.
+While Solid's change management is reaching stability (this repo), I am still refining the rendering API from the [Babel Plugin](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions).